brucou/movie-search-app/article/article.md

 [^3]: This example is inspired from [an existing app](https://sarimarton.github.io/tmdb-ui-cyclejs/dist/#/), in which we actually found three bugs (in the error paths).

 ## Annex
-Implementation examples in this article are using :
+Implementation examples in this article are using:
 - the [state-transducer](https://github.com/brucou/state-transducer) state machine library
 - [react-state-driven](https://github.com/brucou/react-state-driven) to support integration with React